FMaychik/HelloWorld_Java/README.md

-# HelloWorld_Java
+# Hello, World in Java
 It's my first program in Java.
+There are no something interesting!

+## Description
+Every 2 second, there will print "Hello, World!"